intel/intel-ai-inference-samples/IPEX_OOB_with_triton/README.md

-# Serving DenseNet models with IPEX (w/o python backend) on Triton Server
+## Serving DenseNet models with IPEX® (w/o python backend) on Triton Server

 ## Description
 This readme provides a methodology to run Intel® Extension for PyTorch (IPEX) optimized model with out writting python backend (model.py) script for triton server.